top of page

 “Change your conception of yourself and you will automatically change the world in which you live.”

 But Neville wasn’t talking about surface thoughts.
-He was talking about how you feel yourself to be - the identity you live from and the ways that identity directs your behaviors.
+He was discussing how you feel about yourself—the identity you live from and how that identity directs your behaviors.

 The Law of Assumption isn’t about pretending or forcing a belief.
-It’s about emotional congruence - how your internal state matches (or resists) what you claim to believe and be.
+It’s about emotional congruence—how your internal state matches (or resists) what you claim to believe and be.

-Emotional regulation in Law of Assumption
+Emotional Regulation in the Law of Assumption

 This is the part most people miss: the Law of Assumption is emotional regulation disguised as metaphysics.